Scottish-Tech-Army/soundscape-backend/README.md

     - [Operations processes](docs/operations.md) such as debugging and testing deployments

-- [scripts](scripts) contains scripts that allow you to deploy the solution, using all of the compenents below.
+- [scripts](scripts) contains scripts that allow you to deploy the solution, using all of the components below.

 - [config](config) contains configuration files that specify parameters for each deployment.